Fingertips/WAD/README.md

 1. Installing gems is relatively slow and would unnecessarily slow down the build.
 2. We wanted WAD to be completely standalone and only require the Ruby stdlib.

-#### Why can't I configure an availability zone?

-Because we got lazy.
-We would love a pull request!

 #### Why is the sky blue?